Koni99/MLinPractice/Documentation.md

 **VideoAdded**
 - checks whether there is a video added to a tweet.
 - we assume that tweets with videos attract more attention than those without.

+**StopwordsCounter**
+- counts the stopwords that occur in a tweet.
+- we assume that tweets with more stopwords will gain less attraction because they contain less information per word.

 ## Dimensionality Reduction
 - we don't need dimensionality reduction due to small number of features.